 • If the dismissal was not automatically unfair either by reason of s99 ERA or Regulation 10 as above, was it nevertheless unfair in all the circumstances including the size and administrative resources of the employer within the meaning of s 98(4)–(6) ERA (the general test for unfair dismissals)?

-• Sex Discrimination - Detriment: - was the Claimant Employee unlawfully discriminated against on grounds of her sex or for any reason connected with pregnancy, childbirth maternity leave etc pursuant to section 6 of the Sex Discrimination Act 1975 other than in respect of the refusal to allow her to return to work?
+• Detriment: - was the Claimant Employee unlawfully discriminated against for any reason connected with pregnancy, childbirth maternity leave etc other than in respect of the refusal to allow her to return to work?

-• Sex Discrimination - Dismissal - was the refusal by the Respondent Company to allow the Claimant Employee to return to work directly sex discrimination pursuant to section 6 of the Sex Discrimination Act 1975?
+• Pregnancy/maternity Discrimination - Dismissal - was the refusal by the Respondent Company to allow the Claimant Employee to return to work directly discriminatory contrary to the Equality Act 2010.

 We appreciate that this is a long article but the law on this subject is complicated and there is a lot of confusion about it.
 In fact, we review the relevant topic on Mumsnet from time to time and note that one or two mums have referred to this article: that is good, but if you want specialist advice from an expert please use the "contact us" link available below to get in touch with Simon Steen, a specialist employment solicitor.
 We can’t provide free advice though as this is not fair to our paying clients.